moh-hassan/odata2poco/README.md

 **Features of OData2Poco**

-- Generate POCO classes corresponding to the Entities defined in the XML MetaData stored in OData Feeds. *
+- Generate POCO classes corresponding to the Entities defined in the XML MetaData stored in OData Feeds.
 - Generation is based on the Metadata of the service stored on the  server/ or EDMX xml files.
 - Support http(s) with/without authentication.
 The Supported autherizations are: basic, token and Oauth2.
-- Support .NET 4.5 or higher
+- Console CommandLine tool Support .NET 4.5 or higher.
-- Support netstandard2.0 /netcoreapp2.1
+- Class library Support NET5/netstandard2.0/net461/net45.
 - Support Windows or Linux /OS fx (net core)
 - Packaged as a nuget package in three different packages:
- -  A Class library full framework/ netstandard2.0 for programming.
+ -  A Class library full framework/ netstandard2.0 /NET5 for programming.
  - A console CommandLine tool (one executable file o2pgen.exe)
- -  Global net core. dotnet-o2pgen.
+ -  Global net core support NET5 (dotnet-o2pgen).
- -  o2pgen is published as a Chocolatey package.
+ -  Console tool o2pgen is published as a Chocolatey package.
-- Generating CSharp POCO classes and vb.net.
+- Generating CSharp POCO classes.
 Other languages may be added in the near future based on the community needs.
 - Convert Data type of EDMX to the corresponding CLR data types.
 - Support Entites, complex data type, Collections  and navigation properties.
 - Support OData service version V1..V4